significa/1password-secrets/README.md

   Likewise it is also simple to push any local changes to the 1password vault.

 - More secure and simpler method of managing Fly.io secrets.
   By default, Fly secrets must be managed by `flyctl`.
-This means that to set secrets in production, developers must use `flyctl` to pass credentials via arguments - risking credentials being stored in their histories.
+This means that when setting secrets in production, developers must use `flyctl` to pass credentials via arguments - risking credentials being stored in their histories.
 Alternatively, one must write secrets in a file and run `flyctl secrets import`.
 This works well, but you must ensure everything is synced to a